Mark G. Lebwohl

-Mark G. Lebwohl, M.D., is an American dermatologist and author and the Waldman Professor and Chairman of the Kimberly and Eric J. Waldman Department of and Chairman of the Department of Dermatology at the Mount Sinai Hospital in New York City.
+Mark G. Lebwohl is an American dermatologist and author who is Professor and Chairman Emeritus of the Kimberly and Eric J. Waldman Department of Dermatology and the Dean for Clinical Therapeutics at the Icahn School of Medicine at Mount Sinai in New York City.

 Lebwohl's books include the book on dermatologic therapy, Treatment of Skin Disease (ISBN 0323036031), as well as Atlas of the Skin and Systemic Disease (ISBN 044306539X).
 He has authored more than 500 publications, multiple book chapters and has been named as one of New York Magazine’s “Best Doctors” every year since the inception of the annual list.
-Dr. Brian S. Kim is director of a Center for Neuroinflammation and Sensation named in Mark Lebwohl’s honor at Icahn School of Medicine at Mount Sinai.
+Dr. Brian S. Kim is director of a Center for Neuroinflammation and Sensation named in Mark Lebwohl's honor at Icahn School of Medicine at Mount Sinai.

 Biography

 Education

 Lebwohl graduated from Columbia University in 1974.
 He earned his medical degree from Harvard Medical School in 1978 and subsequently completed residencies in both internal medicine and dermatology at the Icahn School of Medicine at Mount Sinai.